Table of Contents

 A couple of days later after I visited Kiev, I was on a bus, on my way to visit the exclusion zone of Chernobyl.
 The nuclear plant where one of the most terrible accidents of our times took place.

 The tour to Chernobyl was great.
 We were lucky enough to have enthusiastic and welcoming guides on board.
-They shared a lot of interesting and unknown facts about Chernobyl disaster.
+They shared a lot of unknown facts about the disaster and some more general Chernobyl interesting facts.

 1. The government kept Chernobyl nuclear accident of ‘86 as a secret at first.

 The Ukrainian authorities thought it would be a good idea to keep the biggest nuclear accident of all times a secret.
 Just for two days after it took place on the night of 26th of April 1986.
 You know, let’s see maybe it is not that bad as it seems.
 Let’s give it time.

 It is the only nuclear accident in the whole history of Level 7 on the International Nuclear Event Scale.
 Smile and act like it hadn’t even happened.
 That is a way to go.

 2. The Swedes were the ones who alerted Europe about the accident.

 3. Evacuating the area two days too late.

 In an effort of making things finally right, the Chernobyl area got evacuated, oh well, just 2 days of super heavy radiation.

-People were only allowed to carry out cash and documents.
+People could only take cash and documents with them.
 They had no clue that they were never to return to their homes.
 Completely unaware that they were leaving their whole lives behind forever.

 4. The true victims – the people inside the exclusion zone.